GIGA-Money/pyBeautifulSOAPWebScraperProject/README.md

 		*data is inserted but there is a major error in the insertion loop that is causing issues *the issues: the ID field is not incramented correctly so there is repeted information *the issues: this id error lead to repeted name entry.
+*LOG: 11/30/19: using a version that just inserts an artificial ID.

 #install notes:
 	*if pip install does not cooperate while in pycharm do the following: